Employer Information

 In addition to gaining experience in outpatient and community settings, this post offers the Foundation Trainee the opportunity to gain extensive experience of General Adult Psychiatry in a prison with an enthusiastic trainer.
 This Foundation post, involving working in a prison setting, was a national ‘first’.

 The Foundation Trainee will work with a multi-disciplinary team, in a women’s prison; your mental health colleagues are employed by Avon and Wiltshire Mental Health Partnership NHS Trust (AWP), as is the Consultant Psychiatrist who will be your clinical supervisor for this part of the post.
-The Foundation doctor will work within the multi-disciplinary team in a women’s prison, although there will be training opportunities in the other 4 prisons we provide services into, depending upon trainee interest.
-The mental health MDT includes RMNs, Support Workers, Clinical Psychologists, a Dual Diagnosis Practitioner (RMN who also works with the Substance Misuse Team), a Neurodevelopmental Practitioner, Non-Medical Prescribers and a Social Prescriber.
+The mental health MDT includes RMNs, Support Workers, a Clinical Psychologist, a dual diagnosis practitioner (RMN who also works with the Substance Misuse Team), non-medical prescribers and a social prescriber.

 The clinical work will involve assessing and managing service users in the prison who have mental health problems and who are under the care of the Consultant Psychiatrist.
 This will involve seeing patients in appropriate rooms, some of these being located on the prison Wings.
 Assessments are undertaken jointly with a member of the MDT and will be closely supervised by the Consultant Psychiatrist, who will be undertaking clinics on the same days as the Foundation Trainee.
 With supervision, the Trainee will gain valuable experience of complex risk assessment and management.
 The Foundation trainee will be involved in accurate documentation of consultations and in writing full, accurate entries in the medical records of prisoners seen by Psychiatry, together with making referrals where required.